DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/2_develop/2_design_controller/unit_1.md

 - **Iteration:** the repetition of a number of instructions.
 These are generally referred to as loops and refer to a section of code that is repeated.
 - **Modularisation:** refers to the process of breaking a large, unwieldy programming task into separate, smaller, more manageable subtasks or modules.
 Individual modules can then be cobbled together like building blocks to create a larger application.

 In designing your algorithm, you will need to decide how to arrange these building block to achieve you outcome.
+To do this it is wise to follow good programming practices.

-We will use a number of tools to do this:
+We will use a number of tools to develop algorithms using good programming practices:
 - Activity Diagrams
 - Class Diagrams
 - Pseudocode
 - IPO Tables
 - Desk-checking

+---
+## Good Programming Practices
+The are many good practices to following when programming.
+These need to be applied right from when the algorithms are first being developed.

+### Dependability
+In systems engineering, dependability is a measure of a system's reliability, maintainability.

+- **maintainability:** easy-to-read code that is easy to dissect, so that parts relating to a required change are easy to modify without risking a chain reaction of errors in dependant modules.
+- **reliability:** the probability of a program producing an error or failing to process a task;
+    - In Digital Solutions, testing and useability considerations contribute to reliability.
+    - For example, predicting where errors are likely to occur (whether user or systems related) can inform mindful use programming constructs.

+### Efficiency
+A situation in which a system or machine uses minimal resources such as time and processing power while still achieving its goals; there are two types of efficiency:
+- **algorithmic efficiency:** refers to the reliability, speed and programming methodology for developing succinct structures within an application
+- **code efficiency:** is directly linked with algorithmic efficiency and the speed of runtime execution for software, and is the key element in ensuring high performance; its goal is to reduce resource consumption and completion time as much as possible with minimum risk to the business or operating environment, e.g. using a FOR loop instead of repetitive IF, THEN and ELSE statements where appropriate.

+### Effectiveness
+A measure of the success of the algorithm to solve an identified problem; depending on the complexity of the problem, this could be tested with a desk check, but generally, the effectiveness of an algorithm can only be determined after the code has been generated and then tested within the appropriate context;

 ---
 ## Activity Diagrams